- Homosexuality

 Illegal (death penalty as punishment)

-Upon admission to the Union, Kentucky received it's sodomy statutes from the Commonwealth of Virginia whose sodomy laws attacked any non-procreative sexual act (even between men and women).
+Upon admission to the Union, Kentucky received its sodomy statutes from the Commonwealth of Virginia whose sodomy laws attacked any non-procreative sexual act (even between men and women).
 Those found guilty potentially faced execution.

 Same-sex marriage in Kentucky is legal.